chainx-org/documentation/content/en/docs/Validators/_index.md

 $ ./chainx --chain=mainnet --pruning=archive
 ```

-When compeletion, you need to restart node with validator flag.
+When completion, you need to restart node with validator flag.

 ```bash
 $ ./chainx --chain=mainnet --validator